Zend Framework 3 / Laminas Doctrine Authentication Module

 - Database Setup

-- Extending the registration form
+- Extending the standard forms

 - Changing the view scripts